 Victorian Era Elegance

 Victorian sideboards are grand, ornate pieces that dominated dining rooms from 1837 to 1901.
 These substantial sideboard cabinets feature intricate carvings, multiple compartments, and often include mirrors or decorative backs.
 While beautiful, Victorian pieces require ample space and suit traditional décor schemes.
+A Victorian sideboard can become the dramatic anchor of a formal dining room.

 Characteristics of Victorian sideboards: